-Started by foodies and travellers, Original Indian Table brings together the ‘forgotten’ foods of India.
+Started by foodies and travelers, Original Indian Table brings together the ‘forgotten’ foods of India.
 The concept is simple, yet brilliant – by sourcing traditional food crops, grown in natural, organic ways from small scale farmers, not only do they bring these treasures to costumers all over the country but also promote sustainable food and farming.
-They have a small selection, mostly consisting of rice sorts, millets, nuts and salts.
+They have a small selection, mostly consisting of rice sorts, millets, nuts, and salts.
 You can buy from their Website but they are also open to people bringing over their own jars to be filled – if you want to avoid the plastic packaging.

 Where to eat out

 Located on the top of Fab India’s 4 story store in Vasant Kunj, New Delhi, this cozy place is definitely worth a visit.
 The Fab cafe serves both breakfast, lunch, dinner as well as cake, coffee, and ice cream.
 The food is prepared from local, natural ingredients and has something for both vegans, vegetarians, and meat eaters.
 A great place for sustainable eating, which includes ‘no plastic’ straws.
 Check them out of Facebook.